vanillartwork/aws-ss-clash/docs/getting-started.md

 #### Exit Node

-An **exit node** is the entry-and-exit node: clients connect to it and it reaches the internet directly.
-Run this on the server:
+An **exit node** serves as the direct link to the destination internet.
+Clients connect directly to the exit node's public interface, which forwards traffic out to the web.
+Execute the following command in your server's shell:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/vanillartwork/raylink/main/install.sh | sudo bash -s -- exit